Large Area Laser Screed Floors

 - VNA, Wide Aisle, ASRS and Specialist Pallet Storage

 - Multi level mezzanine, hanging garment and E commerce

 Floors are constructed to suit wide-ranging ground conditions.
 Differing reinforcement specification, client requirements and surface regularity all help determine how the floor is constructed.
 Stanford has the experience to adapt its skilled techniques to supply all floor types.

 - Full Construction Packages – designed & installed, warranted & insured

 - Post Tensioned ground bearing slabs

 - Design & Construction to TR34 4th Edition 2013

 All flatness requirements are catered for and Stanford’s understanding of advances in Material Handling Equipment requirements, mean the floor can be detailed to provide high performance.

 Pile Supported Floors

-Brownfield sites sometimes necessitate slabs to be pile supported as well as those situated on poor ground where deflection, settlement or loading criteria are particularly sensitive issues.
+Brownfield sites often necessitate slabs to be pile supported, as well as those situated on poor ground where deflection, settlement or loading criteria drive high performance requirements.
 Stanford designs and constructs these floors to the latest codes and design methods using traditional bar/fabric or steel fibre reinforcement.
-Once again reinforcement and construction method is chosen to suit client requirements and numerous facilities have benefited from this construction including Lidl, Heinz, Debenhams, Royal Mail and Airbus UK.
+The reinforcement and construction method is chosen to suit client requirements and numerous facilities have benefited from this construction including Lidl, Farmfoods, Debenhams, Kuehne & Nagel and Airbus UK.